sh3lk/mx/website/blog/quick_intro.md

 <h3 class="emphasize-title">Efficient Autoscaling and Load Balancing</h3>

-Another benefit of running all components at the same version in a single application binary is that Service Weaver has a bird’s-eye view into the application and the interactions between components.
-This allows Service Weaver to make intelligent component placement decisions and employ efficient autoscaling solutions.
+Another benefit of running all components at the same version in a single application binary is that MX has a bird’s-eye view into the application and the interactions between components.
+This allows MX to make intelligent component placement decisions and employ efficient autoscaling solutions.

 <h3 class="emphasize-title">Flexible Placement</h3>

-Service Weaver provides flexible component placement.
+MX provides flexible component placement.
 For example, we can co-locate two components that communicate often with each other in the same process or machine.
 Conversely, we can place components with the same resource bottleneck on different machines to improve resource utilization or to improve fault-isolation.
-Service Weaver enables us to do all this with a single-line config change.
+MX enables us to do all this with a single-line config change.

 <h3 class="emphasize-title">Sharding</h3>

-Service Weaver enables you to shard application requests across component replicas with application specific sharding keys.
+MX enables you to shard application requests across component replicas with application specific sharding keys.
 This allows you to more intelligently spread load across component replicas.
 The affinity also improves cache efficiency, which lowers application latency and reduces hotspots.